Tuesday, April 30, 2019

 The Highlighters were early disciples of James Brown's funk.
 “The Funky 16 Corners” captures the same raw, stripped-down sound of the seminal funk classics Brown released in the mid and late 1960s.

 Following graduation, the members were drafted into the Vietnam War, putting the band on hiatus.
-Upon discharge, Palmer and Bell reformed the band with new members James Boone (bass), James Brantley (guitar), Dewayne Garvin (drums) and vocalist James Bell.
-Inspired by the burgeoning funk revolution that was taking hold across the country, the Highlighters transitioned to a more funk-based sound.
+Upon discharge, Palmer and Bell re-formed the band with new members James Boone (bass), James Brantley (guitar), Dewayne Garvin (drums) and vocalist James Bell.
+Inspired by the burgeoning funk movement that was taking hold across the country, the Highlighters transitioned to a more funk-based sound.

 They released their first single “Poppin’ Popcorn” in 1969 on Rojam Records, an imprint owned by WTLC DJ Paul Major.
 The massively funky instrumental became a popular local favorite and shot to the top of the R&B charts in Indianapolis.
 The track is often credited with igniting the “popcorn soul” craze and is rumored to have even influenced James Brown’s smash “Mother Popcorn.”